gbendy/kaleidoscope/README.md

 ## Custom build options

-There is only one build option `-DUSE_REFLECTION`.
-When enabled then actual reflections will be calculated rather than reflection by rotation.
-This can be quicker for lower segmentation values but slower for larger.
-The default rotation method is constant speed regardless of segmentation.
+There is only one build option `-DNO_SSE2`.
+Set this to disable usages of SSE2 instructions.

 # Contributors